Ziad-1544/GPS-System-TIVAC/README.md

 🧪 Conducted debugging across core project milestones to ensure reliability.

 🔧 Reviewed and corrected hardware connections for the TIVA board to match system requirements.

+🚩 Led and contributed to Milestone 3 , establishing the foundation for core system functionality.

 ✅ Final Responsibilities: